Smith Ideals of Operadic Algebras in Monoidal Model Categories: Homotopy Theory of Smith Ideals for Operads

 \begin{definition} Suppose $\M$ is a cofibrantly generated monoidal model category satisfying $(\spadesuit)$ in which the domains and the codomains of the generating (trivial) cofibrations are small with respect to the entire category.
-Suppose $\O$ is a $\fC$-colored operad in $\M$. \begin{enumerate} \item Equip the category of Smith $\O$-ideals $\algompp$ with the model structure given by Cor. \ref{smitho-m} and Theorem \ref{spade}.
-In other words, a map $\alpha$ of Smith $\O$-ideals is a weak equivalence (resp., fibration) if and only if $\alpha_0$ and $\alpha_1$ are color-wise weak equivalences (resp., fibrations) in $\M$. \item Equip the category $\algomtensor$ with the model structure given by Theorem \ref{spade-arrow-tensor}.
-In other words, a map $\alpha$ in $\algomtensor$ is a weak equivalence (resp., fibration) if and only if $\alpha^c$ ($=$ the $c$-colored entry of $\alpha$) is a weak equivalence (resp., fibration) in $\arrowmtensorinj$ for each $c \in \fC$. \end{enumerate} \end{definition}
+Suppose $\O$ is a $\fC$-colored operad in $\M$. \begin{enumerate} \item Equip the category of Smith $\O$-ideals $\algompp$ with the model structure given by Corollary \ref{smitho-m} and Theorem \ref{spade}.
+In other words, a morphism $\alpha$ of Smith $\O$-ideals is a weak equivalence (resp., fibration) if and only if $\alpha_0$ and $\alpha_1$ are color-wise weak equivalences (resp., fibrations) in $\M$. \item Equip the category $\algomtensor$ with the model structure given by Theorem \ref{spade-arrow-tensor}.
+In other words, a morphism $\alpha$ in $\algomtensor$ is a weak equivalence (resp., fibration) if and only if $\alpha^c$ ($=$ the $c$-colored entry of $\alpha$) is a weak equivalence (resp., fibration) in $\arrowmtensorinj$ for each $c \in \fC$. \end{enumerate}

+When $(\spadesuit)$ is not satisfied but the classes of morphisms above still define semi-model structures (e.g., Remark \ref{remark:semi-com}, Corollary \ref{sigmacof-smith=map}, and Theorem \ref{underlying-cofibrant}), we still denote those semi-model structures by $\algompp$ and $\algomtensor$. \end{definition}

-\begin{remark} In Def. \ref{def:smitho-model} the model structure on Smith $\O$-ideals is induced by the forgetful functor to $\M^{\fC \sqcup \fC}$, so its weak equivalences and fibrations are defined entrywise in $\M$, or equivalently in $\arrowmppproj$.
-On the other hand, the model structure on $\O$-algebra maps $\algomtensor$ is induced by the forgetful functor to $(\arrowmtensorinj)^{\fC}$.
+\begin{remark} Recall diagram (\ref{cokernel-kernel-o}).
+In Definition \ref{def:smitho-model} the (semi-)model structure on Smith $\O$-ideals is induced by the forgetful functor to $\M^{\fC \sqcup \fC}$, so its weak equivalences and fibrations are defined entrywise in $\M$, or equivalently in $\arrowmppproj$.
+On the other hand, the model structure on $\O$-algebra morphisms $\algomtensor$ is induced by the forgetful functor to $(\arrowmtensorinj)^{\fC}$.
 The (trivial) fibrations in $\algomtensor$ are, in particular, entrywise (trivial) fibrations in $\M$.
-However, they are \emph{not} defined entrywise in $\M$, since (trivial) fibrations in $\arrowmtensorinj$ are not defined entrywise in $\M$. \end{remark}
+However, they are \emph{not} defined entrywise in $\M$, since (trivial) fibrations in $\arrowmtensorinj$ are not defined entrywise in $\M$, as explained in Theorem \ref{injective-model}. \end{remark}

+Suppose $K \subseteq \M$ is a subclass of morphisms in a category $\M$ with a chosen initial object and $\fC$ is a set with $c \in \fC$.
+We denote by

+the subclass of morphisms in which the morphisms in $K$ are concentrated in the $c$-entry with all other entries the initial object.
 The following observation will be used in the proof of Theorem \ref{underlying-cofibrant} below.